teberhardt/cards-over-lan/README.md

 #### bot_config

-All `delay` properties are in milliseconds.
+All time properties are in milliseconds.

 |Property|Type|Description|
 |--------|----|-----------|